-A) Financial assets and financial liabilities held at amortised cost i) Classification and measurement of financial assets and liabilities (continued)
+A) Financial assets and financial liabilities held at amortised cost

 Financial assets and financial liabilities held at amortised cost are subsequently carried at amortised cost using the effective interest rate method.
 Foreign exchange gains and losses are recognised in profit or loss.